BruceEckel/python-experiments/fully_loaded/README.md

 In the `rust` subdirectory you'll find the equivalent program using the `tokio` library.
 This runs about ten times faster.

 Note: The Rust program uses channels (the code is cleaner) and thus does not collect the results in order.

+From the docs for `tokio::spawn`:
+> Spawning a task enables the task to execute concurrently to other tasks.
+The spawned task may execute on the current thread, or it may be sent to a different thread to be executed.
+The specifics depend on the current Runtime configuration.